Hawaii is an American State that is located off the mainland, on the west side of the US in the Pacific Ocean.

 The reason it is so hot near the equator is that sunlight comes from almost directly above the equator, all year round.

 The Earth tilts on its axis when it spins and this is why the Northern and Southern hemispheres have a more fixed summer and winter time.
+Because the equator area never really moves or tilts, this direct sunlight stays constant.

-The earth has a natural bulge where the equator is located which makes all the countries on it be closer to the sun than anywhere else on earth.
+The Earth has a natural bulge where the equator is located which makes all the countries on it be closer to the sun than anywhere else on Earth.

 Because these countries are closer to the sun, temperatures in these locations are a lot warmer and constant.